These design ideas for small NYC bathrooms will help update a cramped bathroom layout without cramping your style.

-6 NYC Small Bathroom Remodel Ideas That’ll Change Your Life
+6 NYC Small Bathroom Remodel Ideas Sure To Change Your Life

 The Big Apple has some seriously small spaces.
-But even the most minuscule of bathrooms is no match for the experienced NYC contractors of Gallery Kitchen & Bath, who use design smarts, artistry, and ingenious materials to open things up.
-We’ve spilled some of the beans below so read on and learn how to include a few of these small bathrooms remodel ideas into your renovations.
+But even the most minuscule of bathrooms is no match for the experienced NYC contractors of Gallery KBNY, who use design smarts, artistry, and ingenious materials to open up a space.
+We’ve spilled some of the beans below so read on and learn how to include a few of these small bathrooms remodel ideas into your DIY renovations.

 Searching for small bathroom remodel ideas in New York City?
+We've got you covered.
 With these genius small bathroom ideas, a cramped bathroom layout won’t have to cramp your style.

 One of the simplest small bathroom ideas for your shower also happens to be the most impactful: replace the rod and curtain with a smooth, clear pane of glass.